 At scale, our projects demonstrate improved economies of scale associated with reduced marginal costs.
-Critically, from a learning perspective, PAD’s work at scale gives us access to richer user data which – when complemented by rigorous experimentation and testing – contributes to more efficient learning.
+Critically, from a learning perspective, PxD’s work at scale gives us access to richer user data which – when complemented by rigorous experimentation and testing – contributes to more efficient learning.

 We learn and innovate by intentionally drawing on and synthesizing economic theory, empirical evidence, local knowledge and user feedback.
 By continuously harnessing feedback loops, we progressively iterate and improve the quality and impact of our advisory content, the quality and efficacy of our service delivery, and impact.

 Our research is a global public good which contributes to the knowledge base for all practitioners and researchers active in this sector.
 We use our findings to improve the quality of our services, as well as to inform the services that our partners offer.

 Wherever possible, we make our learnings and research outputs publicly available to spark further innovation and research in the sector, thereby contributing to the generation of larger aggregate impacts for the poor.